How To Make a Cozy Baby Swaddle Blanket / Simple Sewing Project

 Pilot & Pixie Caps Soft and Cozy Binding

-Using the method I show, in a previous post, to bind the hat with fleece, makes the hat so cozy around the face and ties comfortably under the chin.
+Using the method I showed in a previous post to bind the hat with fleece makes it cozy around the face and ties comfortably under the chin.

 HERE ARE SOME OTHER FUN HATS TO MAKE.